AscendantDesign/Scaffold/README.md

 be used alone or in mathematical expressions to control the flow of the course.

-User-defined variables can be referenced within expression controlled contexts, as well as for generating triggers, setting timers, and numerous other duties.
+User-defined variables can be referenced within expression-controlled contexts, as well as for generating triggers, setting timers, and numerous other duties.

 ### Native JavaScript Support

-The behavior of any event, element, or animation can be expressed directly in JavaScript.
+Support for direct JavaScript expression of the behavior of any event, element, or animation should be provided.

 ### System Triggers